 Supports the development of the Lee College Education Center – South Liberty County.
 The Liberty Center focuses on workforce training, dual credit, and community education programs.

-Department of Education, Hispanic-Serving Institutions – Science, Technology, Engineering, and Math (H.S.I.
+Department of Education, Hispanic Serving Institutions – Science, Technology, Engineering, and Math (H.S.I.
 STEM)

 Science Foundation Arizona KickStarter Program

-Provides technical support or NSF grants.
+Provides technical support for NSF grants.

-MD Anderson UVR Grant
+MD Anderson UVR

 National Institute of Food and Agriculture – H.S.I.
 Grant

-Sponsored by the United States Department of Agriculture this grant provides equipment, supplies, curriculum development and scholarship monies to increase degree completion and transfer for Lee College Huntsville Center Horticulture students.
+Sponsored by the United States Department of Agriculture this grant provides equipment, supplies, curriculum, development, and scholarship monies to increase degree completion and transfer for Lee College Huntsville Center Horticulture students.